jokrey/RealisticGameDesktop/README.md

 # RealisticGame

 A Desktop Implementation of a small, original 2d game.

-It features a rather simple minded AI, you can play against.

-Requires the "jokrey.utilities.animation" package from AnimationEngine(another repository) to build
+It is easily extendable.
+If you build a new cool map(extending RealisticMap) let me know.

+### Installing

+* Clone the repository with the 'git clone' command.
+(Additionally there are a number of dependencies on the AnimationEngine repository, so clone that into the path also)
+* Download one of the releases (functionality maybe to broad or too narrow)

+## Features

+ * A 2D jump, run and shoot environment fitting the screen
+ * Multiple Maps
+ * Multiple Weapons
+ * Teleporters
+ * PowerUp Items
+ * Armor
+ * Optionally Multiple Players
+ * Optionally a simple AI to play against (may not be able to handle every imaginable map).

+## Usage

+See the [example package](src/jokrey/utililities/swing/text_editor/example) for simple, runnable examples of most use cases

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

-FYI: The Realistic Part or the name is meant to be a joke.
+The Realistic Part or the name is meant to be a joke.
 A more fitting name would be:

-"Oval's shooting Oval's, with Oval's and there is Lightsabers"
+"Oval's shooting Oval's, with Oval's and there is light(ish) swords and teleporters maybe"

-How to play:
-  Build this yourself.
-  Or download the app. (maybe a bit easier)